jtmiclat/timetracker/README.md

 You would need python version 3.6 or above.
 You can check your current version by running `python3 -V`

-You will need to generate Toggl API token which can be found in your [Toggl profile](https://toggl.com/app/profile) at the bottom of the page.
+You will need to generate Toggl API token which can be found at the bottom of the page of your [Toggl profile](https://track.toggl.com/app/profile).

 Install the dependencies then run the script.
-If no `--since` is provided, will only summarize today's entries.
+If `--since` is not provided, timetracker will only summarize entries for today.

 ```bash
 $ pip install -r requirements.txt